Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Introduction

-The observation of the near-threshold transition of the $c \bar c$ state $\chi_{c1} \to \omega \jpsi$ by the Belle Collaboration~\cite{Belle:2004lle} is of particular interest.
 A similar decay mode could exist for the $b \bar b$ state $\chibzero \to \omega \OneS$ given the predicted width of about 2.6 \mev\ for this resonance~\cite{Godfrey:2015dia}.
 Given the low significance of the reconstructed signal, no search was performed by CLEO for a \chibzero contribution, expected to be strongly suppressed by the $\omega \OneS$ mass threshold.
 More recently, $\chibj\to \omega \OneS$ decay modes have been confirmed by Belle~\cite{Belle:2024azd} with additional evidence for a \chibzero decay to this final state.
 Precise measurements of branching fractions for radiative decays between bottomonium states have been reported, recently, by the \babar\ Collaboration~\cite{BaBar:2014och}.